 - Preferred by professional barbers

 Our eighth choice is the Parker SRB Straight Edge Barber Razor.
-It includes 5 Shark Stainless Blades.
-This razor has professional quality.
-It has a stainless steel blade arm which is more durable compared to aluminum.
-The blade is secured with a snap/lock blade holder.
-This razor is mostly preferred by barbershops.
-This razor has low maintenance since you only need to remove the blade and change it to a new one.
-You must also clean the razor before putting the new blade.
+This razor has a professional quality and features a five Shark Stainless Blades.
+Aside from this, the Parker SRB has a stainless blade arm which is more durable compared to aluminum.
+In detail, this razor is mostly preferred by barbershops.
+It is generally low maintenance since you only need to remove the blade and change it to a new one.
+Don’t forget to clean the razor before putting on the new blade.

 Blade: Disposable Stainless blades

 - Disposable blades are very affordable.

 The Dovo Classic Straight Razor is what we choose for our ninth choice.
 It has a half hollow ground and made of Swedish Steel.
 This shave ready razor comes with black plastic scales.
 Purchasing the right straight razor is very significant.
 When you are looking for a razor, you’ve always hoped that it can last longer or maybe for a lifetime.
 When it comes to great value and quality then Dovo razor is the best.

 - Very Affordable.